Project Descriptor reference

 akka project apply --file project.yaml --dry-run

-To apply a project descriptor, use the akka project apply command:
+To apply a project descriptor:

 akka project apply --file project.yaml